GeekHaven/WebD-Selection-23-24-Final-Tasks/README.md

 You will earn Bonus Points if you complete any or all of the following tasks:

 1. Add a checkbox before each question.
 When a question is marked, change its background color to green.
 (10 points)
+2. Implement a dark mode toggle button to enhance the user experience.
+(20 points)
+3. Add keyboard shortcuts to navigate through questions easily (e.g., arrow keys).
+(20 points)
+4. Include a search bar that allows users to search for specific questions by keywords or category titles.
+(20 points)
-2. Store the marked questions so that the information is preserved even after the website is closed/reloaded.
+5. Store the marked questions so that the information is preserved even after the website is closed/reloaded.
 (30 points)
+6. Create a progress bar that tracks the user's completion rate of answered questions.
+(30 points)
+7. Add a feature that allows users to bookmark questions for later review.
+The bookmarked questions must be displayed together on a new page/section (40 points)
-3. Allow users to create a new category and add a question under any category.
+8. Allow users to create a new category and add a question under any category.
 Ensure this information is stored in the browser.
-(60 points)
+(70 points)

 API Link:
 ```